 Malaysia has played a key role in the impressive growth of the world's rubber manufacturing industry by being a major supplier of quality natural rubber to the consuming industries.
 Rubber manufacturing activities started in Malaysia around 1932.
 There was no noticeable growth in rubber goods manufacturing activities in this country till 1970.
 Till then the objective of the manufacturing industry was only to produce essential products like tyres needed for local consumption.
-This position changed by the eightees and Malaysia is to-day world's largest producer of examination gloves, latex thread and catheters.
-In 1985 the export earnings from rubber products in Malaysia was as low as 11 percent of that from raw natural rubber export.
+This position changed by the eightees and Malaysia is today world's largest producer of examination gloves, latex thread and catheters.
+In 1985 the export

+Ms. J. Lalithambika is the chair person of Rubber Board - India.

+Rubber goods manufacture

+Impressive growth in NR producing countries

+J. Lalithambika

+earnings from rubber products in Malaysia was as low as 11 per cent of that from raw natural rubber export.
 But by 1990 the value of product export rose to 55 per cent of that for natural rubber export.
-Malaysian experience shows that they could make almost times value addition on their primary produce by resorting to manufacturing activities.
+Malaysian experience shows that they could make almost four times value addition on their primary produce by resorting to manufacturing activities.
 The growth in rubber consumption in Malaysia between 1985 and 1990 was at an astonishingly high rate of 21.6 per cent per annum.
 The growth in latex goods industry during this period was at the rate of 39 per cent per year.
-Growth rate in different segments of Malaysian Industry during the period 1985-90 is given in Annexure I.

-Malaysia is now world's largest user of natural rubber latex and accounts for 18 7 percent of world NR latex consumption.
+Malaysia is now world's largest user of natural rubber latex and accounts for 18.7 per cent of world NR latex consumption.

-\ This paper was presented at Rubbercon '93 held at New Delhi.
+J. Lalithambika

-From a study of value of rubber goods it is seen that gloves as a group accounts for 63.1 per cent of value of goods exported.
-Almost 79 per cent of earings in rubber goods units is through export of products.
-UA is the main market for Malaysian rubber products.
-Malaysia has set a target of 300,000 tonnes rubber consumption 1995.
+From a study of value of rubber goods, it is seen that gloves as a group accounts for 63.3 per cent of value of goods exported.
+Almost 79 per cent of earnings in rubber goods units is through export of products.
+USA is the main market for Malaysian rubber products.
+Malaysia has set a target of 300,000 tonnes rubber consumption by 1995.
 So far the targets set for the industry were surpassed.
-Malaysia is now concentrating on enhancing export tyres.
+Malaysia is now concentrating on enhancing export of ty.es.
 The target set in this area is to triple the export earnings on tyres in the course of next three years.
-Annexure II shows the details of the growth of tyre and non-tyre sector in Malaysia.